 Let's turn to that record now, as it's rather important.
-Simon Peter had been coached by the Spirit of God regarding going to a Gentile-which he'd never done before.
+Simon Peter had been coached by the Spirit of God regarding going to a Gentile - which he'd never done before.
 Listen to him as he goes into this Roman home:

-Then Peter opened his mouth, and said, "In truth I perceive that God shows no partiality.
-But in every nation whoever fears Him and works righteousness is accepted by Him.
-The word which God sent to the children of Israel, preaching peace through Jesus Christ-He is Lord of all." -Acts 10:34-36
+Then Peter opened his mouth, and said, Of a truth I perceive that God is no respecter of persons; but in every nation he that feareth him, and worketh righteousness, is accepted with him.
+The word which God sent unto the children of Israel, preaching peace by Jesus Christ (he is Lord of all).
+(Acts 10:34-36)

-But this is a new kind of peace-one you do not have to send an army to bring about, a kind of peace that comes inside a man and is not imposed by outside force.
+But this is a new kind of peace.
+It's a kind of peace that you do not have to send an army to bring about, a kind of peace that comes inside a man and is not imposed by outside force.
 Another Roman centurion yonder in Philippi was startled when he found that all the doors of his prison were open, supposing the prisoners had escaped.
 He knew nothing of the kind of power that could hold men without prison bars.
 (See Acts 16:26, 27.)
 A centurion was a realist, he was a man of physical power, believing only in that.
 Now follow Peter as he continues his message to the Roman centurion:

-"How God anointed Jesus of Nazareth with the Holy Spirit and with power, who went about doing good [That's interesting because it is what the Roman thought he was doing and believed in doing-going about doing good.] and healing all who were oppressed by the devil, for God was with Him.
-And we are witnesses of all things which He did both in the land of the Jews and in Jerusalem, whom they killed by hanging on a tree.
-Him God raised up on the third day, and showed him openly." -Acts 10:38-40
+How God anointed Jesus of Nazareth with the Holy Spirit,

+and with power; who went about doing good....
+(Acts 10:38)

+(That's interesting because that is what the Roman thought he was doing and believed in doing - going about and doing good.)

+...and healing all that were oppressed of the devil; for God was with him.
+And we are witnesses of all things which he did, both in the land of the Jews and in Jerusalem; whom they slew and hanged on a tree.
+(Acts 10:38, 39)

-This, you see, is the way Peter gave the gospel to a Roman and fellow man of action.
+This, you see, is the way Peter gave the gospel to a man of action, a Roman.
+He goes on: